-The Faculty of Public Health (FPH) has committed to undertake a review of Public Health Specialty Training Curriculum.
-The current curriculum has already been 'future proofed' by adhering to the enduring principles of public health practice which remain relevant across different systems, cultures and countries.
-However, settings for practice are changing and diversifying and in particular the new role of local government in England presents a major cultural shift and an opportunity to strengthen public health by refocusing some important work in communities.
+In 2013 the Faculty of Public Health (FPH) committed to undertake a review of Public Health Specialty Training Curriculum.
+The current curriculum had already been 'future proofed' by adhering to the enduring principles of public health practice which remained relevant across different systems, cultures and countries.
+However, settings for practice had changed and diversified, in particular the new role of local government in England presents a major cultural shift and an opportunity to strengthen public health by refocusing some important work in communities.
 FPH regularly reviews the curriculum to ensure its content is fit for purpose and relevant across the whole of the UK.

-A Curriculum Review Steering Group (CRSG) has been established with responsibility for overseeing the curriculum review process.
-The CRSG is responsible to the FPH Education Committee and will formally report at every Education Committee meeting.
-The CRSG is chaired by the Assistant Academic Registrar, Dr Brendan Mason, and includes wide representation from FPH committees, regulators and other stakeholders including:
+A Curriculum Review Steering Group (CRSG) was established with responsibility for overseeing the curriculum review process.
+The CRSG was responsible to the FPH Education Committee and formally reported at every Education Committee meeting.
+The CRSG was chaired by the Assistant Academic Registrar, Dr Brendan Mason, and included wide representation from FPH committees, regulators and other stakeholders including:

 - Dental Public Health